rickkwang/rickkwang/index.md

 author_profile: true
 ---

-# 👋 Hi, this is Myrick Wang, welcome
+# 🪷 Welcome to Myrick's Academic Garden

-#### I’m documenting my learning notes, CV and academic projects in this blog since 2024, you can tell my progression here 💫
+### I’m documenting my learning notes, CV and academic projects in this blog since 2024, you can tell my progression here 💫

 ---